2Working Holiday Visa (Subclass 417) eligibility requirements

 Before you start your application, make sure you meet the following requirements.

 Your passport must be valid for the entire duration of your stay.
 If it’s expiring soon, make sure to renew it before applying for your WHV.
-And if you’re already considering a second-year or third-year visa to Australia, it’s best to have a passport that’s still valid for two or three years—renewing it abroad is always a hassle.
+If you’re already considering applying for a Second or Third Year WHV, it’s best to have a passport that’s valid for at least two or three more years—renewing it abroad is always a hassle.

 If you get a new passport between when your WHV is granted and your departure to Australia, you must contact the Department of Home Affairs to request a passport details update.
-Your visa has your passport details, so if you show up at the airport with a passport that doesn’t match your visa info, you will be denied boarding.
+Your visa is linked to your passport details, so if you show up at the airport with a passport that doesn’t match your visa, you will be denied boarding.

-You cannot apply for your WHV before turning 18, and you have until the day before your 31st birthday to apply, even if you will be 31 by the time you leave for Australia.
-Note that Irish and Canadian citizens can be up to 35 (inclusive).
+You cannot apply for your WHV before turning 18, and you have until the day before you turn 31 (or 36) to apply, even if you will be 31 (or 36) by the time you leave for Australia.
+British, Canadian, Danish, French, Italian and Irish citizens can be up to 35 (inclusive).

-Your visa is taking forever to be processed (i.e. a medical exam is required)?
-Don’t worry!
-As long as you applied before your 31st (or 36th) birthday, it’s all good.
+Even if your visa is taking forever to be processed, don’t worry!
+As long as you applied before you turned 31 (or 36), it’s all good.

 However, don’t play with fire—avoid applying minutes before your 31st (or 36th) birthday.
-First of all, you should be eating cake.
-Second, and most importantly, the website is on Australian time, so plus XYZ hours… you may be already 31 (or 36) in Sydney!
-Finally, Internet occasionally breaks and the website could be down for maintenance—imagine missing the cut-off date for such a silly reason…!
+First of all, you should be celebrating and eating cake.
+Second, and most importantly, the website is on Australian time, so plus XYZ hours… you may already have turned 31 (or 36) in Australian time!
+Finally, the Internet occasionally breaks and the website could be down for maintenance—imagine missing the cut-off date for such a silly reason…

 screenshot-online.immi.gov.au-2019.06.08-01-17-24

-Conclusion, it’s okay—and common—to be 31 (or 36) by the time you leave for Australia since you have up to a year after the visa is granted to use it.
-The 12-month visa officially starts the day you land in Australia.
+In conclusion, it’s okay—and common—to be 31 (or 36) by the time you leave for Australia, since you have up to 12 months after the visa is granted to use it.
+Your 12-month WHV officially starts the day you land in Australia.

-Not already be in Australia when you apply for your visa (or receive it)
+Not already be in Australia when you apply for (or receive) your visa

 You can apply for your first WHV from anywhere you want—your country of residence or elsewhere—EXCEPT Australia.
-You can’t enter Australia before your WHV is granted either, you must wait for a decision abroad.
+You can’t be in Australia when your WHV is granted either; you must wait for a decision abroad.

-However, this condition is waived for a second-year or third-year visa.
+However, this condition is waived for second and third WHVs.
 In these cases, you can apply from anywhere in the world, including Australia.

 Not have previously entered Australia on a Subclass 417 visa

-Just completed a WHV year in New Zealand?
+Just completed a WHV in New Zealand?
 No worries.
-Spent 12 months in France a few years ago?
-It’s all good!
-Even serial WHV holders who spent a year in all the countries participating in the program are welcome to apply for an Australia WHV… as long as it’s their first Australian WHV application.
+Serial WHV holders who have participated in WHVs in other countries are welcome to apply for an Australia WHV… as long as it’s their first Australian WHV application.

-This step-by-step guide applies to first WHV applications.
+This step-by-step guide applies to First Year WHV applications ONLY.

-What if you did apply for a WHV to Australia a few years ago but never actually went to Australia after the visa was issued?
+What if you applied for a WHV to Australia but never actually went to Australia after the visa was issued?
 It’s okay, you can re-apply, it will count as a first-time application!
-This is unique to Australia, all other WHV countries won’t let you apply a second time if you didn’t use your visa.
+This is pretty unique to Australia, as most other WHV countries won’t let you apply a second time if you didn’t use your visa.

 Note that:

-• It only applies if you didn’t go to Australia (if you stayed there for a couple of weeks, your WHV is considered “used”).
+• It only applies if you never set foot in Australia (if you went to Australia for even a few days or weeks, your whole 12-month WHV would be considered “used”).

 • You must start the application process from scratch online like everyone else.